red-hat-storage/cephci/README.md

 #### Manual cluster cleanup
 Ceph-CI also has the ability to manually clean up cluster nodes if anything was left behind during a test run.
 All you need to provide is your osp credentials and the instances name for the cluster.
+Don't use subset naming for custom instances name.eg: --instances-name vp and --instances-name vpoliset  at same time.
 ```
 python run.py --osp-cred <cred_file> --cleanup <instances_name>
 ```